Call for Participation

 Amateur: € 25

 Semi-professional: € 250

 Professional: € 500

 The entry fees for the other tournaments are as follows:

 A participant is expected to be ICGA member (€ 40).

-Deadline early registration: June 15, 2008.
-Any entry received after June 15, 2008 will be subject to a penalty fee, doubling the above fee.
+Deadline early registration: May 23, 2007.
+Any entry received after May 23, 2007 will be subject to a penalty fee (15 euros).
+Any entry received after June 1, 2007 will be subject to a penalty fee, doubling the above fee.

 "Amateur": programmers who have no commercial interest in their program, and are not professional game programmers.
 Applications for amateur classification must supply information to justify their claim.

 "Semi-professional": Any program submitted by an employee or associate from a games-programming company.
 The program's name must not be derived from or similar to a commercial product.

 "Professional": A program whose name is the same as or derived from a commercial product.